Last Breath

 Story & Plot Summary: Last Breath

-Quick Plot Summary: Last Breath is a Thriller, Drama film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2025, Last Breath is a Thriller, Drama film directed by Alex Parkinson.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Woody Harrelson.

 Story Breakdown

 The plot weaves a complex web of mystery and suspense.
 Seasoned deep-sea divers battle the raging elements to rescue their crewmate trapped hundreds of feet below the ocean's surface.
-Information is revealed strategically, keeping viewers engaged as they piece together clues alongside the protagonist.
+Information is revealed strategically, keeping viewers engaged as they piece together clues alongside Woody Harrelson.
 The narrative maintains momentum through well-timed revelations and unexpected turns.

 Narrative Structure